-Leaving the travel-brochure saccharine hype out of it, Getaway Mavens offer entertaining and eclectic ideas for “turnkey” local getaways; recommendations (from locals and other satisfied guests) about the most curious spots to explore, the most unique experiences, one-of-a-kind shopping, foodie-approved dining and fantastic lodging.
-This way, it’s easy to make reservations for meals and accommodations all in one place.
+Leaving the travel-brochure saccharine hype out of it, Getaway Mavens offer entertaining and eclectic ideas for “turnkey” weekend getaways in Northeast USA and escapes beyond; recommendations (from locals and other satisfied guests) about the most curious spots to explore, the most unique experiences, one-of-a-kind shopping, foodie-approved dining and fantastic lodging.
+We gather all the juicy bits into one destination guide to make it easy to plan your next great adventure.

 The Getaway Mavens